-- 425 from ~500 to 1300 ppmv (Aucour et al., 2008; Passalia, 2009; Haworth et al., 2010; Du et al., 2016).
-While this study indicates slightly lower pCO_2 than other carbon-isotope based records for the Aptian-Albian (e.g., Ekart et al. (1999) suggest ~1500 ppmv; Wallmann (2001) suggest 700 to 1500 ppmv; Fletcher et al. (2005) suggest 1100 to 1200 ppmv), these records do not all satisfy requirements of Cotton and Sheldon (2012) (e.g., $\Delta^{13}C < 17\%$ in the record of Ekart et al. (1999) likely biases to higher atmospheric pCO_2), and may lack the sampling resolution to pick up on shorter-term variations. - 430 Additionally, though comparatively offset to lower values, variability in our atmospheric pCO_2 reconstruction follows the pattern of Aptian-Albian pCO_2 variability observed in other pedogenic and pelagic marine carbonate-based estimates (i.e., gradual decrease in late Aptian with a low at the Aptian-Albian boundary before increasing into the early Albian; Li et al., 2013; Bottini et al., 2015).
+Our atmospheric pCO_2 reconstruction suggests relatively low (for greenhouse climates) and variable pCO_2 over the study interval.
+This observation is consistent with cool Aptian-Albian temperatures (i.e., MAAT $\sim 15 \,^{\circ}\text{C}$ in midlatitudes as indicated by this study and others).
+Mean atmospheric pCO_2 for the entire record is 396 ppmv and pCO_2 generally tracks temperature variability with low (i.e., < 300 ppmv) pCO2 in the cool C10 interval increasing up section to \sim 1100 ppmv.
+Our record is largely in agreement with paleobotanical proxy-based pCO2 reconstructions for the Aptian-Albian, which range from ~ 500 to 1300 ppmv (Aucour et al., 2008; Passalia, 2009; Haworth et al., 2010; Du et al., 2016).
+While this study indicates slightly lower pCO_2 than other carbon-isotope-based records for the Aptian-Albian (e.g., Ekart et al., 1999, suggest ~ 1500 ppmv; Wallmann, 2001, suggest 700 to 1500 ppmv; Fletcher et al., 2005, suggest 1100 to 1200 ppmv), these records do not all satisfy the requirements of Cotton and Sheldon (2012) (e.g., Δ^{13} C < 17 ‰ in the record of Ekart et al., 1999, likely biases to higher atmospheric pCO_2) and may lack the sampling resolution to pick up on shorter-term variations.
+Additionally, although comparatively offset to lower values, variability in our atmospheric pCO_2 reconstruction follows the pattern of Aptian-Albian pCO_2 variability observed in other pedogenic and pelagic marine carbonate-based estimates (i.e., gradual decrease in late Aptian with a low at the Aptian- Albian boundary before increasing into the early Albian; Li et al., 2013; Bottini et al., 2015).